 The engineers developing those systems already have a number of tools at their disposal, not least OxTS’ RT-series of GNSS/INS products.
 Alongside those, driving robots and guided platforms, such as those produced by AB Dynamics and widely adopted across the automotive industry, have become essential pieces of equipment.

 Key to the harnessing of accurate, reliable validation data is the execution of precise, repeatable test scenarios.
-Tests which require one or more vehicles or mobile targets to follow a prescribed course can be performed with centimetre-level accuracy time and again using path-following steering robots and guided-platform mounted soft targets.
+Tests that require one or more vehicles or mobile targets to follow a prescribed course can be performed with centimetre-level accuracy time and again using path-following steering robots and guided-platform mounted soft targets.

 As testing becomes increasingly complex to address the enormous number of potential scenarios a partially or fully autonomous car could face in urban or highway situations, the use of driving robots and guided platforms is set to expand.